-A very respectable gentleman, William McLouglin, Esq., who had been prevailed upon to visit his honor, was also conferred with by the judge on the subject of frequent imbibation, resulting too frequently in inebriation; but as the views of Mr. McLoughlin were diverse from those of his honor, no conclusion was tice in the Mississippi river to enjoy themselves.
+A heartrending and distressing ac-cident occurred recently at Lanesville, Ia.
+In the afternoon Mr. Lane, with his wife and two children went on the ice in the Mississippi river to enjoy themselves.
 He improvished a hand sleigh and a large box, into which he placed his wife and children.
-Two handles extended from the rear of the sleigh, with which Mr. Lane shoved the sleigh, or the ite. placed his wife and children.
 Two handles extended from the rear of the sleigh, with which Mr. Lane shoved the sleigh on the ice.
+They were having a placed his wife and children.
+Two shandles extended from the rear of the sleigh, with which Mr. Lane shoved the sleigh on the ice.
 They were having a delightful time.
 The ice near the shore was about three inches thick.
-The river was open in the channel, and the ice near the open water was, of course, much thinner.
+The river was open in the channel, and the ice near the open water.
 Mr. Lane, unfortunately, ventured too near the open water.
 He felt the ice giving way, but before he could retrace his steps it broke through, ingulfing in the stream the wife, the children and the father-all in a moment were launched into eternity.
-The maddening shriek of the drowning family was heard by a party of woodehoppers on an adjacent island, who saw the catastrophe.
+The maddening shriek of the drowning family was heard by a party of woodchoppers on an adjacent island, who saw the catastrophe.
 They hastened to the rescue, but were unable to arrive in time to be of service.
 Lane and his family were under the ice, their dead bodies probably floating down the river.
-It was sad to contemplate, and the bronzed faces of the hardy wood-choppers were moistened with tears they could not control.
+It was sad to contemplate, and the bronzed faces of the hardy woodchoppers were moistened with tears they could not control.
 They went to the station and gave the alarm, and then proceeded to Lane's cabin.
 They found the door unlocked.
 Inside a bright fire crackled in the stove.
-The silver-bright lin tea kettle was singing for the return of the two children who petted them.
-Everything about the house indicated happiness and neatners.
-Mr. Lane was the ticket agent at the station, and is spoken of as a man of industrious and frugal habits, and a man who shought the world and all of his little family.
+The silver-bright tin tea kettle was singing for the return of the unfortunate family.
+The cat and dog were nestled under the stove awaiting the return of the two children who petted them.
+Everything about the bouse indicated happiness and neatness.
+Mr. Lane was the ticket agent at the station, and is spoken of as a man of industrious and frugal habits, and a man who thought the world and all of his little family.